linode/docs/docs/guides/development/python/python-priority-queue/index.md

 In Python, queues are frequently used to process items using a *first in first out* (FIFO) strategy.
 However, it is often necessary to account for the priority of each item when determining processing order.
 A queue that retrieves and removes items based on their priority as well as their arrival time is called a [*priority queue*](https://en.wikipedia.org/wiki/Priority_queue).
 Prioritization can be complicated, but fortunately Python priority queues can be easily and efficiently implemented using a built-in module.
 This guide introduces the Python priority queue and explains how to implement it in Python 3.

-## Before You Begin

-1. If you have not already done so, create a Linode account and Compute Instance.
-See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.

-1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
-You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

-{{< note >}}
-This guide is written for a non-root user.
-Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
-{{< /note >}}

 ## Queues in Python

 ### What is a Queue?

-A queue is a fundamental programming data structure.
+A queue is a fundamental [programming data structure](/docs/guides/data-structure/).
 Data structures are used to organize, manage, and store data.
 They make programs easier to understand and write, and often faster and more reliable too.

-A queue conceptually represents data items as an ordered list.
+Conceptually, a queue represents data items as an ordered list.
 Items are removed from the list in the same order they arrived.
 Queues are a familiar concept in everyday life.
 Every time a group of people line up for something, they form a queue.
-For instance, a line up at a bank or a coffee shop is a queue.
+For instance, a line of people at a bank or a coffee shop is a queue.
 The first person to arrive is at the front of the queue.
 They are the next person to be served.
 When a new customer arrives, they join the back of the queue.

 In computer terms, queues are serviced using *push* and *pop* operations.
 Items are pushed onto the queue and are popped from the queue when they are due to be processed.
 The pop operation typically removes the item from the queue.
-However, it is sometimes possible to *peek* at the entry at the front of the queue without removing it.
+However, it is sometimes possible to *peek* at the entry located at the front of the queue without removing it.

 Python supports queues through its extensive libraries.
 Built-in classes and routines handle all regular processing.
-Developers only have to create a queue object and call the methods to add new items and remove the oldest entries.
+You only have to create a queue object and call the methods to add new items and remove the oldest entries.
 Queues are usually the best choice for activities including scheduling tasks and processing incoming requests.

 The following example illustrates how queues operate on actual data.

-- To start, items `A`, `B`, `C`, and `D` arrive in this order.
+- To start, items `A`, `B`, `C`, and `D` arrive in the presented order.
 All four items are added to the queue in the order they arrive.
 - At this point, an item is chosen for processing.
 Item `A` is selected and removed from the queue.
 It is chosen because it arrived first and is at the front of the queue.
 - Next, item `E` arrives.
 It is added to the back of the queue.
 - Two more items are selected and removed.
 Items `B` and `C` are retrieved because they occupy the first two positions of the queue.